|

 only includes used precious stones from discarded / recycled

-jewellery which is to the best of our knowledge over ten years
+jewellery which is to the best of my knowledge over ten years

 old or pre-millenium. ***